A detailed timeline of the impact and legacy of Rosa Parks across different fields.

 In 2015, Rosa Parks station opened in Paris, France.

-On January 4, 2016, the United States Court of Appeals for the Eleventh Circuit reviewed a lawsuit by the Rosa and Raymond Parks Institute for Self Development against Target, alleging that Target infringed on Rosa Parks's rights by selling merchandise using her name.
-The court ruled that the use of Rosa Parks's name and likeness in the books, movie, and plaque was necessary for chronicling the Civil Rights Movement, permitting Target to sell the items.
+On January 4, 2016, the United States Court of Appeals for the Eleventh Circuit reviewed a lawsuit by the Rosa and Raymond Parks Institute for Self Development against Target, regarding the use of Rosa Parks's name and likeness in merchandise.
+The court ruled that the use was permissible under Michigan law due to its historical context within the Civil Rights Movement.

-In 2016, Rosa Parks's former residence in Detroit was threatened with demolition, leading American artist Ryan Mendoza to have the house disassembled, moved to his garden in Germany, and partly restored and converted into a museum honoring Parks.
+In 2016, Rosa Parks's former residence in Detroit was threatened with demolition, and a Berlin-based American artist, Ryan Mendoza, arranged to have the house disassembled, moved to his garden in Germany, and partly restored and converted into a museum honoring Parks.

-In 2018, Continuing the Conversation, a public sculpture of Rosa Parks, was unveiled on the main campus of Georgia Tech, and Rosa Parks's former residence, after being moved to Germany in 2016, was moved back to the United States and eventually exhibited at the WaterFire Arts Center in Providence, Rhode Island.
+In 2018, Rosa Parks's house was moved back to the United States and eventually exhibited at the WaterFire Arts Center in Providence, Rhode Island.
+Continuing the Conversation, a public sculpture of Parks, was unveiled on the main campus of Georgia Tech.

 In 2019, Mattel released a Barbie doll in Rosa Parks's likeness as part of their "Inspiring Women" series.